 - Vision loss

-Who is at risk for acquiring West Nile virus infection?
+Who is at risk of acquiring West Nile virus infection?

 People who generally stay outdoors for long durations are at maximum risk of infection.
 The mosquitoes that spread West Nile virus are predominantly active at dawn and dusk, so remaining outdoors during those periods elevates the risk of infection.